thriveweb/sailinginparadise/content/pages/contact.md

 ### HOW TO FIND THE BOATS AT THE MARINAS

 Please take the jetty with the big yellow archway at Mariner's Cove.
-For 'Oceans' please take the first arm (to your left) after going under the yellow archway the boat is visible straight away.
-For 'Spirit of Gwonda' and 'Seawind 1000XL' please take the second arm (to your left), the boats are located about half way down the arm.
+Our vessels are located on the first arm (to your left) after going under the first yellow archway the boats are visible straight away.
 (Logo & white arrows on map)

 ![]()